 Easy there Janice, not quite.
 It’s really important that you have a base installed BEFORE your Summerhouse arrives, and here’s why…

-Why do I need a base?
+Why do I need a base for my Summerhouse?

 Summerhouses typically weigh around 1 – 2 tonnes, depending on what you want to put in them.
-And all that hefty body needs a solid foundation to keep it steady.
+And all that hefty body needs a solid base to keep it steady.
 If we don’t prepare a proper base for her then she’ll sink, subside and generally get a bit grumpy about the whole thing.
 And nobody wants a grumpy Summerhouse!

 A solid Summerhouse base also ensures the building remains level, this stops any carry on with the doors falling out of square.
 I tell you, the number of times I’ve had to send Grant out to adjust a contracted door and he gets there and it has nothing to do with contraction, it’s because their base isn’t substantial enough.